p-innwon/Negotiation-Intelligent-Agent-with-Evolutionary-Approach/README.md

 # Negotiation-Intelligent-Agent-with-Evolutionary-ApproachCH
-A dissertation for Msc Artificial Intelligence
+A dissertation for Msc Artificial Intelligence.
+The detail is inside the documentation.